Jemsire/CC-World-Eater/README.md

 * **GPS has an incorrect coordinate.** There are 4 computers in the GPS setup, each with an x, y, and z coordinate.
 If any of these numbers are entered wrong, the GPS will act funky and nothing will work.
 A good way to test it's working is to enter `gps locate` into any rednet enabled computer or turtle and verify the answer.

-* **Mine entrance has an incorrect y value.** Similarly, the position of `mine_entrance` is essential, and must have the correct y value of the block directly above the ground (same as the disk drive in the videos).
-If the y value is off, I don't quite know what will happen.
+* **Hub reference coordinates are incorrect.** The `hub_reference` in the config file is the **center of the prepare area**, not the hub computer location.
+The hub computer location is automatically detected via GPS at startup.
+The disk drive location is automatically calculated as 1 block below the hub computer.
+Make sure your GPS system is working correctly (`gps locate` should return valid coordinates).

 * **Turtles are more than 8 blocks away from the mine entrance.** Turtles have to be within the `control_room_area` when they are above ground, otherwise they will get lost and end up in `halt` mode.
-So if your disk drive is 9 or more blocks away from the entrance, the turtles will just sit there not doing anything after you initialize them.
 The `control_room_area` field in the `hub_files/config.lua` file is adjustable to fit whatever size you need. **Note:** If you have a large number of turtles, you may need to increase the control room area to fit a larger turtle parking area.

 * **Your downloaded program is not up to date.** Some things, such as compatibility with the new Advanced Peripherals mod, are newer additions and might not exist in the older code.
 I apologize that there aren't version numbers - I maybe should have a whole releases section but I haven't gotten that far yet.
 I wasn't expecting such a need for updates.
 Anyways, you might want to re-download the program periodically, just remember to preserve your config file somehow.